charlesknapp/charlesknapp/README.md

 I'm big on clean architecture, secure infrastructure, and making tech that's useful and not just flashy.
 I work across the MERN stack, run secure servers, and reverse-engineer stuff for fun when I'm not prototyping new platforms or wrangling databases at 2am.

+---

 ### I Believe

 **Tech should empower people.**
-Whether you’re a solo creator or an enterprise team, I’m all about giving you the tools that make hard problems easier and ideas more possible.
+I’m all about giving you the tools that make hard problems easier and ideas more possible.

 **Simplicity scales.**
-I like to build systems that are lean, fast, and easy to maintain—not Rube Goldberg machines.
+I like to build systems that are lean, fast, and easy to maintain, not Rube Goldberg machines.

 **Ethics > shortcuts.**
 Security and digital rights matter.
-I spend a lot of time on anti-piracy, DRM, and making sure tech protects people—not exploits them.
+I spend a lot of time on anti-piracy, DRM, and making sure tech protects people - not exploits them.

+---

 ### Current Focus

 - Scaling fullstack apps across cloud infrastructure
-- Crafting secure APIs and dev-first SDKs
+- Maintaining secure APIs and dev-first SDKs
-- Building marketplaces that blur the line between games and platforms
+- Building marketplaces that blur the line between gamers and platforms
-- Prototyping some cool stuff with Mongo, Redis, and Firebase
+- Prototyping some cool stuff with Mongo, NextJS, and Rive
 - Breaking (and fixing) things to learn

 At Cadogy, we’re not just writing code, we’re solving real-world problems for clients across the globe.
 I’m always pushing for work that makes a difference.

 > Our mission?
 Tools that spark change.
 Not just fix bugs.

+---

 ### Let's Connect